-- 1. County Council hereby authorizes the application to the Bulletproof Vest Partnership FY2013 Grant in the amount of \$18,000 on behalf of the Sheriff's Office for the purchase of 55 bulletproof vests and County Council and the Colleton County Sheriff agree that Federal Asset Seizure funds will be used for the 50% match of \$18,000. - 2.
+- County Council hereby authorizes the application to the South Carolina Department of Public Safety COPS Grant program on behalf of the Sheriff's Office for three deputy positions in the amount of \$156,592, and County Council and the Colleton County Sheriff agree that funding will be budgeted in the Sheriff's FY 2016 Budget to be used for the 25% match, if necessary, in the amount of \$39,147. - 2.
 The Sheriff's Department is responsible for preparing the grant application and for providing a copy of the grant application to the Finance Department. - 3.
 The Sheriff's Department is responsible for notifying the Finance Department related to the award of this grant application.